Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Results

 \section{Results}

 In the following, we present the qualitative feedback provided by participants, examine how their reported strategies align with their selected viewpoints, and analyse how these preferences vary.
 We also evaluate the aesthetic measures applied in the study and assess the extent to which individual or combined measures explain users' choices.
+Numbers in parentheses indicate how participants mentioned a strategy or observation.